You've signed in with a UCLA undergraduate student account.

 Please click on the links to learn about each program.
 You will be able to apply to a maximum of two (first choice and second choice) in our online application.

-Application Deadline: Wednesday, February 1, 2023
+Application Deadline: February 1, 2025

 The Amgen Scholars Program is a national program to increase learning and networking opportunities for students committed to pursuing a career in science or engineering.
 Students interested in summer research in any area of biomedical science, chemistry, bioengineering or chemical engineering are encouraged to apply.
 Students will be paired with a UCLA faculty mentor if the student does not already have one.
-Program typically includes: stipend; housing; meals; 2-day biotechnology in Los Angeles; luncheons with faculty; workshops; seminars and poster presentations.
+Program typically includes stipend; housing; meals; 2-day biotechnology conference in Los Angeles; luncheons with faculty; workshops; seminars and poster presentations.

 The Bioscience Scholars Program (formerly known as SPUR LABS) provides a rigorous eight or ten-week research training experience for undergraduates with interests in a broad range of bioscience disciplines– —from molecules to organisms and from basic to translational science.
 Exceptional research training, integrated with professional development activities, will prepare students to succeed in leading Ph.D. and M.D./Ph.D. programs.
 The program aims to contribute to diversity, inclusion, and the elimination of barriers to participation in bioscience research careers and is designed for students participating in honors research programs that foster transition to doctoral programs (e.g., Minority Access to Research Careers, MARC).
 Participants receive a stipend & food allowance of $4,000 for 8 weeks or $5,000 for 10 weeks.
 Participants will be matched with an appropriate faculty member based on research interests.
 There are over 400 faculty mentors in ten bioscience research areas.